 Somewhere in 2016, member states of the East African Community (EAC) came up with a plan to ban second-hand clothes and shoes by 2019.
 The EAC doubled a common external tariff rate for worn clothing to $0.40 (€0.34) per kilogram.
 Rwanda increased its per-kilogram import tax to $2.50.

-As I mentioned earlier on, the main purpose here was to help their local textile industries develop and thrive.
-Sadly, this angered US president Donald Trump who threatened to retaliate, saying the tax goes against the African Growth and Opportunity Act (AGOA).
-Meanwhile, the main purpose of AGOA (a piece of legislation that was approved by the U.S. Congress in May 2000) was to “help poor countries evolve”.
+As I mentioned earlier on, the main purpose here was to help the local textile industries in East Africa develop and thrive.
+Sadly, this angered US president Donald Trump who threatened to retaliate.
+According to Trump, the tax goes against the African Growth and Opportunity Act (AGOA).
+Ironically, the main purpose of AGOA (a piece of legislation that was approved by the U.S. Congress in May 2000) was to “help poor countries evolve”.
 The American trade organization SMART — the Secondary Materials and Recycled Textiles Association — complained to the US Trade Representative's office, claiming the import ban harmed US industry.
 SMART claimed that at least 40,000 US-based jobs were at risk.
 And because of that, Trump threatened to retaliate.
 In the end, the US kept the “40,000 US-based” jobs while local African textiles industries suffered and continue to suffer.